webability/WAWAS/readme.md

 - etags
 - portable vhost names (full named host) to detect variants on resolution
 - check anything against RFC to be 100% compliant
+- Support big files for sending and streaming (and not saturate the memory) (see mod_static, eventually mod_streaming ?)

 ### Modules:
 - mod_static => check mimes types and errors